elixir-marine/mmg-cluster-setup/README.md

 - Vast amount of logging/debugging information displayed.

 Current limitations / 2-be-done in the future:
-- Caching using snapshots not implemented yet.
+- Caching using snapshots 2-be-done.
 - The use of anti-affinity groups is disabled until it is implemented in Ansible 2.2.
 - Only 1 bastion/cluster can exist per time.
-- Setup and running Piping software as a system service not implemented yet.
+- Setup and running Piping software as a system service 2-be-done.
-- Piping software upload/update from a web-source not implemented yet, done locally from the client machine.
+- Pipe software update command 2-be-done.
 - 1 Pipe job can run per time (on all available resources).

-Structure of the tool folder "v2":
+Structure of the tool folder "v3":
 - "out": Contains the tool executable and components.
   - "config.yml": The file to be edited by user.
 Important that it is set up correctly.
   - "Metapipe-cPouta.jar": the executable file.